We created Pandora to put the Music Genome Project directly in your hands

 Mazurek was hearing a new sound, however.
 His creative impulses were being sparked by the music of Ornette Coleman and his cornet-wielding sparring partner from the late '50s, Don Cherry, as well as the Art Ensemble of Chicago.
 The list would quickly grow to include the free playing of Henry Threadgill, Bill Dixon, and Leo Smith, and by the time of 1996's Green & Blue, Mazurek was beginning to see the limitations of his quartet.
 That year he established the Chicago Underground, a Sunday afternoon workshop at a local bar, the Green Mill.
 The first person he invited to his new musical high-wire act was guitarist Jeff Parker.
 The jam sessions quickly attracted a group of regulars including bassist Noel Kupersmith and drummer Chad Taylor, and Mazurek found that he had the core for an ensemble.
 It was this new crew (completed by trombonist Sara Smith), billed as the Chicago Underground Orchestra, that recorded Playground for Bob Koester's Delmark in 1998.
 The partnership automatically linked Mazurek's group with a rich tradition of Chicago jazz, as Delmark had championed a number of artists from the city's Association for the Advancement of Creative Musicians.

 Mazurek was extremely active in 2010.
-He recorded Boca Negra with the Chicago Underground Duo, Stars Have Eyes with the Exploding Star Orchestra (both on Thrill Jockey), and a solo effort entitled Calma Genta, on Submarine Records' Catune imprint.
+He recorded Boca Negra with the Chicago Underground Duo, Stars Have Eyes with the Exploding Star Orchestra (both on Thrill Jockey), and a solo effort entitled Calma Gente on Submarine Records' Catune imprint.
 In 2011, he issued Double Demon, the initial offering by his new Starlicker group, on Delmark, with vibraphonist Jason Adasiewicz and drummer John Herndon.
-In addition, his stellar São Paulo Underground group released its third offering, Tres Cabeças Loucuras on Cuneiform.
+In addition, his stellar São Paulo Underground group released its third offering, Tres Cabeças Loucuras, on Cuneiform.
 He toured behind both.
-Given his other projects, the Chicago Underground Duo remained near the top of Mazurek's priority list.
+Despite his other projects, the Chicago Underground Duo remained near the top of Mazurek's priority list.
 The pair released Age of Energy in the early spring of 2012.
 In January of the following year, Cuneiform released Skull Sessions by the Rob Mazurek Octet, featuring members of Starlicker, the São Paulo Underground, and other contributing musicians (including noted Chicago flutist Nicole Mitchell).
-In April, The Space Between, a collaborative project between his Exploding Star Electro Acoustic Ensemble and videographer Marriane F. Kim, was issued in a double-disc package containing both audio and video discs.
+In April, The Space Between, a collaborative project between his Exploding Star Electro Acoustic Ensemble and videographer Marianne M. Kim, was issued by Delmark in a double-disc package containing both audio and video discs.
 In 2014, Mazurek returned with the Chicago Underground Duo album Locus on Northern Spy.
 Following the passing of Mazurek's mother, he recorded the deeply moving Return the Tides with Black Cube SP (an extended lineup of São Paulo Underground); Cuneiform released the album in 2014.
 The same label also released Galactic Parables, Vol. 1, a live double CD with the Exploding Star Orchestra, in 2015. ~ Nathan Bush, Rovi